DamienSn/DMeteo/README.md

 # DMeteo
 This is the source code of my weather forecast website : https://damiensn.github.io/DMeteo/

-Thank to www.infoclimat.fr for their wheather forecasts !
+Thank to www.infoclimat.fr for their weather forecasts !
 Test